 Marshall D. Shulman Book Prize

 The Marshall D. Shulman Book Prize, established in 1987 and sponsored by the Harriman Institute of Columbia University, is awarded annually for an outstanding monograph dealing with the international relations, foreign policy, or foreign-policy decision-making of any of the states of the former Soviet Union or Eastern Europe published the previous year.
 The prize is dedicated to the encouragement of high quality studies of the international behavior of the countries of the former Communist Bloc.
 The Shulman Book Prize carries a cash award.
-The award is presented in November at the ASEEES Annual Convention.
+The award is presented at the ASEEES Annual Convention.

 Juliet Johnson, Priests of Prosperity: How Central Bankers Transformed the Postcommunist World (Cornell University Press)

 Rules of eligibility for the Shulman book prize competition are as follows:

 - The copyright date inside the book must list previous calendar year as the date of publication (for example the book must have been published in 2015 to be eligible for the 2016 competition).